rkelson/metadata-asset-tracking-tool/metadata/boundaries/county_boundaries.md

 ### What does the dataset represent

-This dataset does not represent exact legal boundaries, but, rather a set of boundaries used for general purposes that conforms to logical and administrative rules (e.g. no two counties areas may cover the same geographic extent).
+This dataset does not represent exact legal boundaries, rather, it contains a set of boundaries used for general purposes that conforms to logical and administrative rules (e.g. no two counties areas may cover the same geographic extent).

 ### How was the dataset created